You can use one or multiple buckets on Google Cloud Storage (GCS) to access data directly on your machine learning experiments and jobs.

 connection: "gcs-dataset1"

-This is optional, you can use any language or logic to interacts with Azure Storage.
+This is optional, you can use any language or logic to interact with Google Cloud Storage buckets.

 To use that logic: